Commit early, commit often

-Before each project, lead developer should fill the Project Setup sheet which specifies what language and framework will be used, versions, necessary scripts, deployment setup, server requirements etc.
+Before each project, the lead developer should fill out the Project Setup Sheet that specifies what language and framework will be used, versions, necessary scripts, deployment setup, server requirements, etc.

 Modified Git flow

-Before deploy scripts and any kind of CI/CD (Continuous integration/Continuous deployment) is set up by the devops, a
+Before devops set up deploy scripts and any kind of CI/CD (Continuous Integration/Continuous Deployment), a

 master branch should be filled with the initial setup.
-Ideally this should contain renamed theme using the boilerplate and, possibly, minimum necessary plugins so that the developers can work without always merging the branch with the plugins in it.
+Ideally, this should contain a renamed theme using the boilerplate and, possibly, minimum necessary plugins so that the developers can work without always having to merge the branch with the plugins in it.

 In the case that the

-master branch only contains the theme, a feature branch should be made called
+master branch contains only the theme, a feature branch called

-feature/add-update-plugins which holds the necessary plugins, and is used for update and adding the new plugins from the wordpress.org repository, or paid plugins like ACF Pro.
+feature/add-update-plugins which holds the necessary plugins should be made.
+It is used for updates and adding new plugins from the wordpress.org repository or paid plugins, such as ACF Pro.

-master branch into feature branch, and never commit directly to it.
-Usually the master is protected agains that, but better safe than sorry.
+master branch into a feature branch, and never commit directly to it.
+The master is usually protected against that, but better safe than sorry.

 master branch.
 For example, a feature would be

-Every merge is done via pull requests, manual merges are prohibited (or not possible in case of
+Every merge is done via pull requests, manual merges are prohibited (or not possible, in the case of a

-staging branch is usually connected with a staging server, using build and deploy scripts.
-After tests are completed, features should be merged with the
+staging branch is usually connected with a staging server using build and deploy scripts.
+After the tests are completed, the features should be merged with the

-master branch is usually protected so that direct merge to it is not possible.
+master branch is usually protected so that it is not possible to merge directly to it.
 Merges to

-master are done periodically when new featrues are ready to be released.
+master are done periodically when new features are ready to be released.

-preproduction branch should be linked to the preproduction server, so that the client can enter content on it that will be merged to the production once ready.
+preproduction branch should be linked to the preproduction server so that the client can enter content that will be merged to the production once ready.
+The

-Once a project is in production, every time you create a feature, make a branch off of
+Once a project is in production, every time you create a feature, make a branch from the

-master branch, then once you think it's ready submit a PR to
+master branch.
+Then, once you think it's ready, submit a PR to the

-staging branch and tag (label) it accordingly.
-Once testing is completed, and feature branches are ready, lead developer will deploy them to
+staging branch, and tag (label) it accordingly.
+Once testing is completed, and feature branches are ready, the lead developer will deploy them to the

-Likewise with the pre-release, if you are working on a feature that depends on another feature that is merged on the staging branch, pull that branch in your branch to get the desired features.
+It's the same with the pre-release—if you are working on a feature that depends on another feature that is merged to the staging branch, pull that branch in your branch to get the desired features.

-Once you fix the possible issues in the PR, make sure the conflicts are fixed.
+Once you have fixed the possible issues in the PR, make sure the conflicts are fixed.

-Don't fix conflicts in the Gihub.
+Don't fix conflicts in GitHub.
 Use terminal.
-Say you have 2 PRs open—one to
+Say you have two PRs open—one to the

 git checkout staging git merge --no-ff feature/conflict-branch-name git push staging

-Once you merge the frature branch to staging, you'll have conflicts.
-Fix them, commit them and push to staging.
-This won't impact the other PR to master.
-If you use the first Github suggestion or their edit tool, you will merge the entire staging branch to your feature branch, and that will have impact on the PR to the master branch (bunch of unwanted commits and messed up history).
+Once you have merged the feature branch to staging, you'll have conflicts.
+Fix them, commit them, and push to staging.
+This won't impact the other PR to the master.
+If you use the first GitHub suggestion or their edit tool, you will merge the entire staging branch to your feature branch, and that will impact the PR to the master branch (a bunch of unwanted commits and messed up history).

-If you're unsure what to do, ask someone who does :)
+If you're not sure what to do, ask someone who is :)

 Do not submit PR that has over 100 changed files

-Submitting a huge PR is bad for many reasons.
-First one is that it can crash your browser if you're inspecting it in Github, second one is that it will take a large amount of time to review it, and most probably the reviewer will skim the PR because he has other tasks to do.
-When submitting a PR ask yourself: would I want to review this?
+There are many reasons why submitting a huge PR is bad.
+The first one is that it can crash your browser if you're inspecting it in GitHub.
+The second one is that it will take a lot of time to review it, and the reviewer will most probably just skim through the PR because they have other things to do.
+When submitting a PR, ask yourself, "Would I want to review this?"

-Also write good git commit messages.
+Also write good Git commit messages.
 Commit messages should be short and clear.
-Write subject in the imperative mood.
-A properly formed Git commit subject line should always be able to complete the following sentence:
+Write the subject in the imperative mood.
+A properly formed Git commit subject line should always complete the following sentence:

 If applied, this commit will *your subject line here*

-More about writing good commit messages can be found here.
+More on writing good commit messages can be found here.

 Don't use git add .
-Review what you're adding to your repo—this is the #1 cause of adding unwanted changes.
+Review what you're adding to your repo—this is the #1 cause of making unwanted changes.

-A good presentation that shows why you should write good commit messages and issues can be watched here.
+Here you can watch a good presentation that shows issues and explains why you should write good commit messages.